 Interfaith partnership is a strongly held value at Colgate.
 The interfaith dynamic recognizes substantive differences while also promoting respect and friendship across religious lines.
 Since college provides significant opportunities to explore the ways in which others make sense of the world, the chaplaincy program promotes interfaith understanding and cooperation.

 In embracing Colgate’s motto, “For God and Truth,” the Office of the Chaplains works collaboratively with members of Colgate’s faculty and staff to provide students with intellectually robust ways to integrate their religious and ethical commitments with their academic pursuits.

-The Colgate Buddhist Community, founded in 2003, meets regularly for meditation.
-The student-run organization collaborates with faculty and staff members and the group facilitates discussions on Buddhist thought and how to integrate the teachings into the lives of busy college students.
+The Colgate Buddhist Community meets regularly for meditation.
+The organization collaborates with faculty and staff members and the group facilitates discussions on Buddhist thought and how to integrate the teachings into the lives of busy college students.

 Colgate Christian Fellowship, the student-led chapter of InterVarsity Christian Fellowship, maintains close relationships with churches in the area as well as the Colgate chaplains.
 The CCF sponsors weekly large-group meetings, regular small-group bible study, speakers, social events, and service projects.

 The Colgate Newman Community is centered in the celebration of the Eucharist and seeks to create a faithful Catholic community on campus.
 It has four primary concerns: the worship of Jesus Christ, service and hospitality to the needy, education and spiritual formation, and building community through social activities.